mbandu/Telnet/README.md

 C# telnet client and server with RFC2217 option.

+# Requirement
+It's normal that you get this error.

 ![Serial list](./serial3.png)

-It's normal that you get this error.
 The nuget package do not carry the necessary Linux serial library.
 You'll basically will need to compile them.
 It is documented on the GitHub page.
 In short:
 ```CMD
 git clone https://github.com/jcurl/serialportstream.git
 cd serialportstream/